sharetribe/flex-docs/src/docs/howto-migrations/go-to-flex-migration/index.md

 information:

-- Migration date and time (your Go marketplace will be restricted from new activity at this point; your Flex marketplace will be in production and live after this point)
+- Migration date and time (your Go marketplace will be restricted from new activity at this point; your Flex marketplace will be live after this point)
 - Subscription model, annual or monthly payments
 - The sender email address: e.g., email@example.com
 - The sender email name: e.g., The Marketplace Team.